-The Blue House, or Azul Wasi as it is called in Peru, is a project that we have been supporting at St Andrew’s since June 2006, helping to create and support a home for street children in Cusco, Peru.
+The Blue House, or Azul Wasi as it is called in Quechua, is a project that we have been supporting at St Andrew’s since June 2006, helping to create and support a home for street children in Cusco, Peru.

 The project started as a dream of Alcides, a policeman from Cusco who had spent many years working with vulnerable children in the city.
 He wanted to build a home where some of these children could grow up feeling secure and happy and learn the skills they need to stand a better chance of being employed and not living a life on the streets.

 In 2005, Mary and Chris Pountain’s daughter, Fran Talavera, was living in Peru for a year and worked with Alcides to get the project started.
 St Andrew’s has helped the project grow from a field to a happy family home for up to 20 young children.

-It was really exciting when we phoned Alcides just before Christmas in 2007 to hear the sounds of lots of excited children celebrating the opening of Azul Wasi as the home for the first seven children who had just moved in.
+It was really exciting when we phoned Alcides just before Christmas in 2007 to hear the sounds of excited children celebrating the opening of Azul Wasi as the home for the first seven children who had just moved in.

 There are currently 16 boys between 7 and 19 living there; previously there have been up to 20, together with the daughters of the first cook Anastasia, but in the current economic situation and with rising costs Alcides cannot increase the numbers.
 They attend the village school in Oropesa and when they finish there the older teenagers attend colleges in Cusco to gain further qualifications.
-At Azul Wasi, they live as a family and are learning the basic skills for living, helping with the cooking and doing their own washing.
+At Azul Wasi, they live as a family and are learning the basic skills for living, helping with the cooking and washing and looking after the animals.